Maximize your Laravel blog's potential with SEO best practices and reach 10K monthly clicks on Google.

 ->notify(new SomeNotification);

-Say goodbye to unset() or lengthy code with only() and except()
+Collections help you say goodbye to unset() with the only() and except() methods

 Let’s say you only want to keep a few key-value pairs from an array.